cd-javier/calculator/README.md

     Create three variables:
         The previous number that is saved in the calculator's memory to perform the operation with.
         The current number that the user will be typing and will be displayed.
+It's an array.
         The operator.

     Select all number buttons.
     For each button:
         When the button is clicked:
             If the current number's length is lower than 11:
-                When it's clicked, the current number is multiplied by 10 its value is added.
+                The value of the button is pushed to the array.
-                The display is updated.
+                The display is updated with the joined current number array.
             If it's greater tha 11:
                 Nothing happens

     Select decimal button.
     When the button is clicked:
         If the current number does NOT include '.'
-            The value fo the current number is the same + '.'
-            Display current value
+            Push '.' to the current value array Display current value array joined.
         If the current number DOES include '.'
             Nothing happens